TN Visa Approval Process

-The TN visa approval process depends on citizenship (Canadian vs. Mexican), and the TN visa application filing process utilized.
-Individuals may be approved for TN visa status for up to a 3-year period.
+• Individuals may be approved for TN visa work authorization status for up to a 3-year period.
 73 Fed.
 Reg.
 61,332 (Oct.
 16, 2008).

 • A Canadian citizen receives a decision on the TN application at the time of presentation at a U.S. port-of-entry.

 • If the application is approved, CBP will issue an I-94 Arrival-Departure Record, which provides the date the employment authorization and period of TN status expires.
 8 CFR 214.6 (e).
-See Sample I-94 form.

-• Provided an applicant satisfactorily establishes the need for his/her services in the United States, CBP will issue an I-94 card valid for a 3-year period.
+• Provided an applicant satisfactorily establishes the need for his/her services in the United States, CBP will issue an I-94 record valid for a 3-year period.
 (In October 16, 2008, USCIS extended the authorized period of stay for TN visa status from 1 year to 3 years.)

-• If an individual’s passport is valid for less than 3 years, CBP will issue an I-94 card with an expiration date coinciding with the expiration of the passport.
+• If an individual’s passport is valid for less than 3 years, CBP will issue an I-94 record with an expiration date coinciding with the expiration of the passport.
 INA § 212(a)(7)(B)(i); Inspector’s Field Manual § 15.2.
-In most cases, CBP will issue a new I-94 card for the duration of the initial TN approval period after the individual has returned to the border with a new passport.
-However, currently policies on this differ from port to port.
-More on Passport/I-94 expiration.

 • Note: CBP is in the process of phasing out its paper I-94 form and is moving to an electronic I-94 record system.
-More on I-94 automation

 • Individuals must then present this form at a U.S. port-of-entry in order to be admitted to the U.S. under TN visa status.